dtc111111/Compact_GSSLAM/README.md

 ## Benchmarking

-For running SplaTAM, we recommend using [weights and biases](https://wandb.ai/) for the logging.
+For running VCGS-SLAM, we recommend using [weights and biases](https://wandb.ai/) for the logging.
 This can be turned on by setting the `wandb` flag to True in the configs file.
 Also make sure to specify the path `wandb_folder`.
 If you don't have a wandb account, first create one.
 Please make sure to change the `entity` config to your wandb account.
 Each scene has a config folder, where the `input_folder` and `output` paths need to be specified.

 Below, we show some example run commands for one scene from each dataset.
 After SLAM, the trajectory error will be evaluated along with the rendering metrics.
 The results will be saved to `./experiments` by default.